tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cosmos-db/querying-cosmosdb-resources-using-the-rest-api.md

 # Querying Azure Cosmos DB resources using the REST API
 Azure Cosmos DB is a globally distributed multi-model database with support for multiple APIs.
 This article describes how to use REST to query resources using the SQL API.

-## What resources can be queried by using REST?
-All Azure Cosmos DB resources except account resources can be queried using Azure Cosmos DB SQL language.
-For more information, see [Query with Azure Cosmos DB SQL](/azure/cosmos-db/sql-api-sql-query).

 ## How do I query a resource by using REST?
 To perform a SQL query on a resource, do the following:

-* Execute a POST method against a resource path using JSON with the "query" property set to the SQL query string, and the "parameters" property set to the array of optional parameter values.
+* Execute a `POST` method against a resource path using JSON with the `query` property set to the SQL query string, and the "parameters" property set to the array of optional parameter values.
-* Set the x-ms-documentdb-isquery header to true.
+* Set the `x-ms-documentdb-isquery` header to `True`.
-* Set the Content-Type header to application/query+json.
+* Set the `Content-Type` header to `application/query+json`.

 For a sample showing how to perform a SQL query on a resource using .NET, see [REST from .NET Sample](https://github.com/Azure/azure-documentdb-dotnet/tree/master/samples/rest-from-.net).

 ## Example
 Below is an example REST query operation on document resources.
 In this example, we would like to find all documents that have "Don" as an author.